IchMagSchokolade/IchMagSchokolade/README.md

 # Hi.
 I program things.
 I also do things in Blender.
 Can do HTML, CSS, C# and Python.
+Blender renders on Youtube

 <div id="badges">
   <a href="https://www.youtube.com/@imschokolade">